Last Updated on: 27th December 2024, 12:33 pm

 Do you like walking?
 The Fira to Oia hike in the month of May is a real pleasure, even through most of it unfolds in full sun, with barely any shadow.

 Spring is the season that dresses up Santorini in colorful blossoms that make such prefect Instagram photo spots!
+As tourist crowds are still low, you’ll have the best photo spots to yourself, provided that you can wait for a few minutes.

-Here’s a list of the best things to do in Santorini in May.
-Feel free to copy this list exactly or to adjust it to suit your preferences.
+Feel free to copy this bucket list exactly or to adjust it to suit your preferences.

-Enjoy Exploring Santorini without Sweating
+Explore Santorini without Sweating

 May offers the perfect temperature-humidity mix, with nice, warm days and cool evenings.